Piano Sonata (Barber): III. Adagio mesto

+IV.
 Fuga: Allegro con spirito

-The fourth movement is a four-voice fugue that is very difficult to play, and it has been widely considered one of the greatest examples of the fugue in the 20th century.
+The fourth movement is a four-voice fugue that is very demanding to play, and it has been widely considered one of the greatest examples of the fugue in the 20th century.
 While conventional in structure, syncopated rhythms and "blue note" harmonies, characteristic of American jazz, are woven into the fugue's fabric.
 The subject resembles old Italian fugue subjects in its sectional composition; there are three distinct motives in the subject.
 Tischler describes the fugue as having five development sections, each separated by episodes, and concluding with a coda.
-After the full subject and its borderline real answer are presented at the start of the piece, the entire subject henceforth reappears only twice: once in the second development section and again in stretto during the final episode.
+After the full subject and its tonal answer are presented at the start of the piece, the entire subject henceforth reappears only twice: once in the second development section and again in stretto during the final episode.
 However, unlike those, Barber's subject does not distinguish between the head motive and the rest through contrasting note lengths.

 The fugue's first countersubject is derived from the main theme of the first movement, and can also be divided into three motives.
 The first episode following the fugue's exposition includes a development of the countersubject canonically.
 The second episode includes fragments of both the subject and the first countersubject and includes rhythmic augmentation.
-The third episode, in E major, has been described by Broder as having an American folk-dance flavor.
+The third episode, in E major, has been described by Broder as having an American folk-dance flavor, and by Tischler as "lyric relief from the dramatic drive of the rest of the movement".
 It develops the countersubject's first motive and presents it in augmentation and inversion.
-Throughout the episode, there are allusions to American Western folk music and Barber's earlier piano composition Excursions, and it provides a lyrical contrast to the intense momentum driving the rest of the movement.
-This episode is followed by another developmental section that opens with a peculiar stretto effect.
-The fugue eventually climaxes in a massive four-voice stretto over a dominant pedal point.
-The coda begins with a sinister gallop leading way to a passage where the right hand arpeggiates a German augmented sixth chord in E-flat minor, but with an added dominant (B-flat).
-A brilliant octave passage concludes the fugue and the sonata.
+Throughout the episode, there are allusions to American Western folk music and Barber's earlier piano composition Excursions.
+The fugue eventually climaxes in a four-voice stretto over a dominant pedal point.
+The movement ends with a coda where the right hand arpeggiates a German augmented sixth chord in E♭ minor, but with an added dominant (B♭), followed by an octave passage and a forceful arrival on the tonic.